MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-integrate-dynamicscrm.md

 ---
 title: Manage Customers Using Dynamics 365 for Sales| Microsoft Docs
-description: You can use Dynamics 365 for Sales from inside Dynamics 365 Business edition to map data and have seamless integration and synchronisation in the lead-to-cash process.
+description: You can use Dynamics 365 for Sales from inside Finance and Operations, Business edition to map data and have seamless integration and synchronisation in the lead-to-cash process.
 documentationcenter:
 author: edupont04
 ms.service: dynamics365-financials